cardillan/mindcode/doc/syntax/TOOLS-PROCESSOR-EMULATOR.markdown

 Notes

 * Printing to the text buffer is fully supported, and the text produced by the program is displayed when the execution ends.
-  * The size of the text buffer is limited to 10,000 characters.
+  * The overall size of the text buffer is limited to 10,000 characters.
   * The `format` instruction is fully supported.
 Only text produced since the last `printflush` instructions is available for formatting.
-  * When the contents of the text buffer encountered at the `printflush` instruction is the same as the content encountered at the previous `printflush` instruction, the text isn't written to the text buffer again, just the number of the text block repetitions is outputted.
+  * When the contents of the text buffer encountered at the `printflush` instruction is the same as the content encountered at the previous `printflush` instruction, the text isn't generated again, just the number of the text block repetitions is output.
   * `draw print` instruction is handled like the `printflush` instructions: the text consumed by the `draw print` instruction isn't removed from the text buffer and is included in the program output.
 * The `read` and `write` instructions in targets 8.0 and higher emulate access to other processor variables faithfully (non-existent variables aren't accesible).
 * The `sensor` instruction is supported for a limited number of properties: